Mevius: History

 Mevius was launched in 1977 under the name Mild Seven and was intended to be a mild version of the Seven Stars brand.
 It was launched overseas, again as Mild Seven in 1981, and was the first brand with a charcoal filter in an American blend in Japan.
-Initially it was intended to treat Mild Seven similarly to Seven Stars, but JT changed the F1 participation brand from Cabin (another Japanese brand owned by JT) to Mild Seven in 1994, and the vertical blue left side of the white background was changed to a belt design.
+Initially it was intended to treat Mild Seven similarly to Seven Stars, but Japan Tabacco (JT) changed the F1 participation brand from Cabin (another Japanese brand owned by JT) to Mild Seven in 1994, and the vertical blue left side of the white background was changed to a belt design.
 At the time, the advertising slogan "The blue world of Mild Seven" was used in television commercials, and after that blue became the colour of choice for the brand.

 The cigarettes are the third most widely smoked cigarette in the world with 76.5 billion around the world, behind Marlboro and Camel.
 Under the Mild Seven name, Mevius was a top seller.
 It is now the second largest cigarette brand in the world.

 On August 8, 2012, Japan Tobacco announced that the Mild Seven brand name would be changed to Mevius, due to legislation around the branding of cigarettes as "mild" in some countries; and in an attempt to strengthen the brand's "premium image".
 The name change began in Japan in February, followed by Singapore and Korea the following month.

 Controversy

 Counterfeit Mild Sevens from North Korea

 In 2006, it was reported that counterfeit Mild Seven cigarettes were smuggled and sold outside of Japan.

-The pack design is very similar but the quality of the cigarettes such as scent and taste are not.
-The tobacco used in the counterfeit cigarettes is not comparable with genuine brands.
+The pack design is very similar but the quality of the cigarettes such as scent and taste were not.
 According to the survey results both inside and outside of Japan, there is strong suspicion that these fake cigarette are manufactured as a part of the foreign currency fund acquisition activity by North Korea.

 Mild Sevens recalled due to faulty filter

-In December 2007, Japan Tobacco recalled some of the Mild Seven brand cigarettes sold in stores in Tokyo and neighbouring prefectures because of faulty filters.

-Japan Tobacco said 14,500 cigarettes would be recalled, including 2,500 faulty ones, which were shipped to 225 stores in Tokyo and three other prefectures on December 13, 2007.
+In December 2007, JT recalled some of the Mild Seven brand cigarettes sold in stores in Tokyo and neighbouring prefectures because of faulty filters.
+JT said 14,500 cigarettes would be recalled, including 2,500 faulty ones, which were shipped to 225 stores in Tokyo and three other prefectures on December 13, 2007.
 The faulty filters of the cigarettes were not glued on properly and were likely to come off, the company said.